vim/vim/README.txt

 with ten fingers can work very fast.
 Additionally, function keys can be mapped to commands by the user, and the mouse can be used.

-Vim runs under MS-Windows (7, 8, 10, 11), macOS, Haiku, VMS and almost all flavours of UNIX.
+Vim runs under MS-Windows (7, 8, 10, 11), macOS, Haiku, VMS, and almost all flavours of UNIX.
 Porting to other systems should not be very difficult.
 Older versions of Vim run on MS-DOS, MS-Windows 95/98/Me/NT/2000/XP/Vista, Amiga DOS, Atari MiNT, BeOS, RISC OS and OS/2.
 These are no longer maintained.